jesienazareth/mikrotik-script/Radius User Auto add to Local Secret/README_Radius_Auto_Add_User_to_Local_Secret.md

-This profile name is example only use your own profile names, no need to copy this profile names this is only example that in the comment section required to add the format below, To ensure that each PPPoE user is assigned the correct bandwidth profile automatically, you must define the exact max-limit string from thr simple queue user max limit and put it in the comment field of each PPP profile.
+This profile name is example only use your own profile names, no need to copy this profile names this is only example that in the comment section required to add the format below, To ensure that each PPPoE user is assigned the correct bandwidth profile automatically, you must define the exact max-limit string from the simple Queue of the user and put it in the comment field of each PPP profile.

 | **PPP Profile Name** | **Comment (Exact Bandwidth)** |